When is lumbar spine surgery done?

 The operation: What to expect?

 To relieve pressure on your spine, your surgeon will make a small cut in your lower back as you lie on your stomach.
 The size of the cut willdepend on how compressed your nerves are, but the surgeon will make every effort to keep it as small as possible.

 The surgeon will then use a tool called a retractor to expose the lamina (a laminectomy).
 They’ll cut part of this away to uncover the thick ligament that covers your spinal canal.

 Entering the spinal canal

-Certain risks must be considered with any surgery.
-Although every precaution will be taken to avoid complications, among the most common risks possible with surgery are: infection, excessive bleeding (haemorrhage), and an adverse reaction to anaesthesia.
-Since lumbar laminectomy involves the nervous system, nerve damage is another possible risk.
+As with any surgery, there are risks.
+We take every precaution to avoid complications, but some of the more common risks possible with surgery are infection, excessive bleeding and an adverse reaction to anaesthesia.
+Since lumbar decompression involves the nervous system, nerve damage is another potential risk.

-Usually, you may take a shower a couple of days after surgery.
-This will make you feel better and should be done with a waterproof dressing left in place to protect the incision.
-Your nurse will be able to change your dressing to a waterproof one.
-Lotion may be massaged into the lower back, including the area around the incision to eliminate dryness and help relieve muscle spasm.
+After your surgery, you’ll have to wait a couple of days before you can shower, and you’llalso need a waterproof dressing in place to protect the incision.
+Your nurse will be able to change your dressing for you.
+You can also massage lotion into your lower back, including around the incision, to stop your skin from getting too dry and help relieve muscle spasms.

 Discharge from the Hospital

 You’ll need to stay in hospital for 3 to 5 days after lower spine surgery, so that we can make sure you’re well on the way to a successful recovery before you head home.